 Some may have heard that it is unwise or unsafe to eat garlic that has begun sprouting.
 A bit of investigating around cooking chat rooms will show the casually interested that plenty of people have eaten it and despite the bitterness of the taste, they’ve lived to talk about it.

-In my kitchen, if there is only a small amount of the green shoot growing from the garlic clove, I remove it and use the garlic like always.
-If the sprout is larger, or if there are blemishes in the clove, darkening, squishiness or a funky smell (beyond the normal one), then I dispose of it altogether.
+In my kitchen, if there is only a small amount of the green shoot growing from the clove, I remove it and use the clove like always.
+If the sprout is larger, or if there are blemishes, darkening, squishiness or a funky smell (beyond the normal one), then I dispose of it altogether.

-Some cooks say that the sprout in the garlic clove is indigestible, and that you should remove it before using the garlic.
+Some cooks say that the sprout is indigestible, and that you should remove it before using the bulb.
 This is easy to do.
 Using a paring knife, you simply cut the clove in half length-wise, and remove the shoot from the center of both sides.
-Some cultures use the garlic sprout in dishes, so aside from the bitterness, consider giving it a taste and decide for yourself.
+Some cultures use the sprouts in dishes, so aside from the bitterness, consider giving it a taste and decide for yourself.

 If you are going to boil the garlic, then you can probably leave the sprout in tact.
 The process of boiling the cloves will remove the bitter taste.